 Best Specialty Markets in Asheville—A Local’s Perspective

 Perhaps the ol’ pan and spatula are the last things on your mind during your romantic getaway in the mountains and I can’t blame you.
-But if you fancy yourself a cuisiner fantastique, a true artist of the onion and the blade, or simply find yourself staying at a certain brand of luxury cabin equipped with an all-purpose kitchen, then I’ve got some local lore just for you.
+But if you fancy yourself a cuisinier fantastique, a true artist of the onion and the blade, or simply find yourself staying at a certain brand of luxury cabin equipped with an all-purpose kitchen, then I’ve got some local lore just for you.

-specialty markets in Asheville - fresh vegetables
+Asheville Cottages - specialty markets in Asheville - fresh vegetables

 Longtime readers of the blog will know I’m partial to the Asheville City Farmer’s Market, hosted on downtown’s North Market Street on Saturday mornings.
 I do love an excuse to go downtown.
 But that’s not where Asheville’s farm-fresh produce starts and ends.
 Far from it.